AckerlyXu/heima/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups.md

 ### Create the availability group:
 1. Go back to the remote desktop session for **ContosoSQL1**.
 In the **Object Explorer** in SSMS, right-click **Always On High Availability** and click **New Availability Group Wizard**, as shown below.

     ![Launch New Availability Group Wizard](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC665523.gif)
 2. In the **Introduction** page, click **Next**.
 In the **Specify Availability Group Name** page, type **AG1** in **Availability group name**, then click **Next** again.

     ![New AG Wizard, Specify AG Name](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC665524.gif)
 3. In the **Select Databases** page, select **MyDB1** and click **Next**.
 The database meets the prerequisites for an availability group because you have taken at least one full backup on the intended primary replica.

     ![New AG Wizard, Select Databases](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC665525.gif)
 4. In the **Specify Replicas** page, click **Add Replica**.

     ![New AG Wizard, Specify Replicas](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC665526.gif)
 5. The **Connect to Server** dialog pops up.
 Type **ContosoSQL2** in **Server name**, then click **Connect**.

     ![New AG Wizard, Connect to Server](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC665527.gif)
 6. Back in the **Specify Replicas** page, you should now see **ContosoSQL2** listed in **Available Replicas**.
 Configure the replicas as shown below.
 When you are finished, click **Next**.

     ![New AG Wizard, Specify Replicas (Complete)](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC665528.gif)
 7. In the **Select Initial Data Synchronization** page, select **Join only** and click **Next**.
 You have already performed data synchronization manually when you took the full and transaction backups on **ContosoSQL1** and restored them on **ContosoSQL2**.
 You can instead choose not to perform the backup and restore operations on your database and select **Full** to let the New Availability Group Wizard perform data synchronization for you.
 However, this is not recommended for very large databases that are found in some enterprises.

     ![New AG Wizard, Select Initial Data Synchronization](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC665529.gif)
 8. In the **Validation** page, click **Next**.
 This page should look similar to below.
 There is a warning for the listener configuration because you have not configured an availability group listener.
 You can ignore this warning, because this tutorial does not configure a listener.
-To configure the listener after completing this tutorial, see [Configure an ILB listener for Always On Availability Groups in Azure](/documentation/articles/virtual-machines-windows-classic-ps-sql-int-listener/).
+To configure the listener after completing this tutorial, see [Configure an ILB listener for Always On Availability Groups in Azure](./virtual-machines-windows-classic-ps-sql-int-listener.md).

     ![New AG Wizard, Validation](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC665530.gif)
 9. In the **Summary** page, click **Finish**, then wait while the wizard configures the new availability group.
 In the **Progress** page, you can click **More details** to view the detailed progress.
 Once the wizard is finished, inspect the **Results** page to verify that the availability group is successfully created, as shown below, then click **Close** to exit the wizard.

     ![New AG Wizard, Results](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC665531.gif)
 10. In the **Object Explorer**, expand **Always On High Availability**, then expand **Availability Groups**.
 You should now see the new availability group in this container.
 Right-click **AG1 (Primary)** and click **Show Dashboard**.

      ![Show AG Dashboard](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC665532.gif)
 11. Your **Always On Dashboard** should look similar to the one shown below.
 You can see the replicas, the failover mode of each replica and the synchronization state.

      ![AG Dashboard](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC665533.gif)
 12. Return to **Server Manager**, select **Tools**, and then launch **Failover Cluster Manager**.
 13. Expand **Cluster1.corp.contoso.com**, and then expand **Services and applications**.
 Select **Roles** and note that the **AG1** availability group role has been created.
 Note that AG1 does not have any IP address by which database clients can connect to the availability group, because you did not configure a listener.
 You can connect directly to the primary node for read-write operations and the secondary node for read-only queries.

      ![AG in Failover Cluster Manager](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC665534.gif)

-> [AZURE.WARNING]
+> [!WARNING]
 > Do not try to fail over the availability group from the Failover Cluster Manager.
 All failover operations should be performed from within **Always On Dashboard** in SSMS.
 For more information, see [Restrictions on Using The Failover Cluster Manager with Availability Groups](https://msdn.microsoft.com/zh-cn/library/ff929171.aspx).
 >
 >

 ## Next Steps
 You have now successfully implemented SQL Server Always On by creating an availability group in Azure.
-To configure a listener for this availability group, see [Configure an ILB listener for Always On Availability Groups in Azure](/documentation/articles/virtual-machines-windows-classic-ps-sql-int-listener/).
+To configure a listener for this availability group, see [Configure an ILB listener for Always On Availability Groups in Azure](./virtual-machines-windows-classic-ps-sql-int-listener.md).

-For other information about using SQL Server in Azure, see [SQL Server on Azure Virtual Machines](/documentation/articles/virtual-machines-windows-sql-server-iaas-overview/).
+For other information about using SQL Server in Azure, see [SQL Server on Azure Virtual Machines](../sql/virtual-machines-windows-sql-server-iaas-overview.md).